TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ## Summary

 Using these basic steps you can resolve your Dynamics AX performance problems and make your users happy.
-All scripts related to this post available on my [GitHub](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md).
+All scripts related to this post are available on my [GitHub](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md).
 If you see that some useful staff is missing, feel free to post a comment.

 There are some Microsoft blog posts about performance: [Managing general performance issues in Microsoft Dynamics AX](https://cloudblogs.microsoft.com/dynamics365/no-audience/2014/09/11/managing-general-performance-issues-in-microsoft-dynamics-ax/?source=axsupport), [Analysis scripts for Performance Analyzer v2.0](https://cloudblogs.microsoft.com/dynamics365/no-audience/2016/09/08/analysis-scripts-for-performance-analyzer-v2-0/?source=axsupport).